Skip to content

 Notice is_error is false.
 This is not a crash.
 It is a controlled stop that happened after the money was already spent.

 Every Claude CLI call has a minimum cost from the system prompt alone.
-For Opus, that floor is approximately $0.016 per call — about 14,253 cached tokens that must be read before Claude even sees your prompt.
+For Opus, that floor is approximately $0.016 per call — about 14,253 cached tokens read before Claude even sees your prompt.

 The Fix